stefanbohacek/fediverse-share-button/README.md

 ### Q: Is this really free to use?

 Yep.
-But if you do have any extra cash, see [stefanbohacek.com/support-my-work](https://stefanbohacek.com/support-my-work/).
+Attribution and/or link back to the project would be nice, but are not required.
+And if you have any extra cash, see [stefanbohacek.com/support-my-work](https://stefanbohacek.com/support-my-work/).

 ### Q: Any way I can share feedback and suggestions?